 Now a 4th Dan, Sensei Martyn holds International Instructor, Referee and Examiner qualifications.
 As a result he referees at local, national and european competitions.
 Martyn has been invited to be a guest instructor at a number of clubs in London and the South, and regularly teaches/ trains both in Oxford and Reading.

 Bjarke started karate when he was in high school in Denmark.
 He was so taken with it that he took a gap year between high school and university to go to Japan to train.
-He stayed for just over three months, most of the time in Kyushu also briefly in Tokyo.
+He stayed for just over three months, with intensive training (three times day) at Hashiguchi Shinobu Sensei’s Seishinkan dojo in Kyushu.

 He passed black belt (1st Dan) in 1982 and was graded 2nd Dan in 1986.
 By then he was studying Japanese at University and went back to Japan as an exchange graduate student for one and a half years , experiencing the teaching of some of the great JKA instructors of the time, including Asai, Osaka, Tanaka, and Yahara.